hamidreza-aftabi/OsteoOpt/README.md

      ```

    - **Artisynth VSP & Artisynth Jaw Model:**
      These components are included in this repository.
-You can find them in the `Artisynth_VSP` and `Artisynth_JawModel` directories.
+You can find them in the `artisynth_VSP` and `artisynth_JawModel` directories.

 For more information on additional details, visit [Artisynth Webpage](https://www.artisynth.org/Software/ModelsDownload).